EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: User Study

 \subsubsection{Think Aloud}

-We collected their think-aloud while using the system features as well as their thought process diagrams.
-For example, we asked to provide us with reasoning behind their decision making process.
+We recorded participants' think-aloud protocols while they used the system features as well as their thought process diagrams.
+For example, we asked them to provide the reasoning behind their decision-making process.